 Winsor & Newton’s more expensive line also deserves a spot among the best professional watercolor sets.
 If you’re used to working with Cotman line watercolors, they are a logical step up.

 They’re sold in both pans and tubes, and thankfully they’re much less expensive than Schmincke in the US.
-You really can’t go wrong with these sets.
+You really can’t go wrong with these sets, and refills are easy to buy just about anywhere in the world.

 Holbein Artists’ Watercolor Paint sets